martaaleksic/project/README.md

 ### Matplotlib.pyplot as plt

-Matplotlib is a cross-platform, data visualization and graphical plotting library for Python and its numerical extension NumPy.
+Matplotlib is a cross-platform, data visualization and graphical plotting library for **Python** and its numerical extension NumPy.

 ### Pandas as pd

-Pandas is an open source data analysis library built on top of the Python programming language.
-The import pandas portion of the code tells Python to bring the pandas data analysis library into your current environment.
+Pandas is an open source data analysis library built on top of the **Python** programming language.
+The import pandas portion of the code tells **Python** to bring the pandas data analysis library into your current environment.

 ### NupPy as np

-It adds powerful data structures to Python that guarantee efficient calculations with arrays and matrices and it supplies an enormous library of high-level mathematical functions that operate on these arrays and matrices.
+It adds powerful data structures to **Python** that guarantee efficient calculations with arrays and matrices and it supplies an enormous library of high-level mathematical functions that operate on these arrays and matrices.

 ### Seaborn as sns

-Seaborn is **an amazing data visualization library for statistical graphics plotting in Python**.
+Seaborn is an amazing data visualization library for statistical graphics plotting in **Python**.
 It provides beautiful default styles and colour palettes to make statistical plots more attractive.

 ### Teamcolor

-To change the text color, we use a ***Python*** library called ***termcolor***
+To change the text color, we use a **Python** library called termcolor.

+### Plotly

+Plotly's **Python** graphing library makes interactive, publication-quality graphs.
+Examples of how to make line plots, scatter plots, area charts, bar charts...